Gokay2705/Clarusway.AWS.Work.Shop/04-Devops/hands-on/Kubernettes/03. Hands On kubernetes-03-networking-service-discovery/README.md

 kubectl get svc -o wide
 ```

-- We can visit `http://<public-node-ip>:30036` and access the application.
+- We can visit `http://<worker node public-node-ip>:30036` and access the application.

 ### Endpoints